Don't let omicron crash your holiday gathering. Here's how to keep your family safe

 Mask up indoors in public places — and upgrade your mask

 It's time to start masking up indoors again, even if you're vaccinated.
-At Friday's press briefing, CDC director Rochelle Walensky urged Americans: "There is action you can take to protect yourself and your family: wear a mask in public indoor settings."
+At Friday's news briefing, the director of the Centers for Disease Control and Prevention, Dr. Rochelle Walensky, urged Americans: "There is action you can take to protect yourself and your family: Wear a mask in public indoor settings."

-This is especially crucial if you are at higher risk of severe disease because of your age or underlying health conditions — or if you are going to be spending time with people who are vulnerable over the holidays.
-Scientists know that vaccines aren't always as protective among older people and the immunocompromised.
+This is especially crucial if you are at higher risk of severe disease because of your age or underlying health conditions — or if you are going to be spending time over the holidays with people who are vulnerable.
+Scientists know that vaccines aren't always as protective among older people and people who are immunocompromised.

-That advice would hold true even without the omicron variant, notes Dr. Monica Gandhi, an infectious disease specialist at the University of California, San Francisco, "because we still have [delta] cases circulating in this country."

 Many experts say it's also time to start to use an N95 or KN95 respirator in crowded indoor public spaces.
 Three-ply cloth masks or surgical masks do a good job at preventing you from spreading infectious particles and offer the wearer some protection as well — if they fit snugly — but well-fitted respirators offer more complete protection.

-If you can't find a N95, double masking with a surgical mask topped by a cloth mask will also boost your protection, notes Gandhi.
+If you can't find an N95, double-masking with a surgical mask topped by a cloth mask will also boost your protection, notes Dr. Monica Gandhi, an infectious disease specialist at the University of California, San Francisco.
 You just really need to get a snug fit, whatever you wear.

 Downsize or cancel the holiday party

+In fact, Jha said, his school canceled its planned 200-person holiday party.

 This is probably wise given research on omicron from Norway, where the variant looks to be explosive in large, indoor gatherings.
-At a large Christmas party in Olso, one person infected with omicron passed the virus onto more than 80 other people, making the attack rate at the party about 74%.
-Nearly 90% of the people who attended had received two doses of the mRNA vaccine, the study found.
+At a large Christmas party in Oslo, one person infected with omicron passed the virus on to more than 80 people, making the attack rate at the party about 74%.
+Nearly 90% of the people who attended had received two doses of an mRNA vaccine, the study found.

 Given how close Christmas is, it might be best to skip parties to avoid picking up omicron right before seeing your family.